 3D printing at the library is offered free of charge.

 Do I need to be at the library while my object is printing?

-You must be present at your 3D printing appointment.
+You may need to be present at your 3D printing appointment to discuss the design.
 Library staff and volunteers will get your print started.
 To learn how to create designs, we can provide you with a list of helpful tutorials.
-We do recommend you either stay for the length of your print, or check in with your print periodically.
+You can stay for the length of your print, or check in with your print periodically.

 Does the library have a 3D Printing Policy?

 The Library Commission adopted the following 3D Printing Policy on 12/03/2018.

 You can get started with 3D design right now!
 You don’t need to know CAD (computer-aided design) to make and 3D print awesome 3D models; all you need is a computer with internet access and a little time to go through a free online tutorial, and you can start dreaming up your design.

 Where can I learn how to make 3D designs?